 One Day in San Diego Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in San Diego.
+These are the top sights and things to do during your one day in San Diego.

 Start the day with a beachfront brunch & Old World Charm

 The Hotel Del Coronado became the first seaside resort on the West Coast in 1888.
 “The Del”, as the locals call it, is an iconic California landmark.
 A lavish beachfront brunch is the perfect start to your active day in San Diego.